MohtashamMurshid/checkmate/README.md

 ---

-_Built with ❤️ for the Malaysia Hackathon 2024 - Fighting misinformation through technology_
+_Built with ❤️ for the ImagineHack Hackathon 2025 - Fighting misinformation through technology_